alefore/weblog/ten-years-of-edge.md

 and one final simple step that enables the new functionality.
 I think this is what enables
-things that previously seemed ~impossible to "suddenly ... fall gracefully into place, effortlessly".
+things that previously seemed ~impossible to "suddenly… fall gracefully into place, effortlessly".

 ## Ideas that worked well